trayldev/structure-todo-list-project/README.md

 }
 ```

-And this property to the `<CheckBoxItem />` HTML components
+And this property to the `<CheckBoxItem />` HTML components in the `.map()` in App.

 ```
 removeFromListCallback={() => this.removeFromList(key)}
 ```

 We also need to update the CheckBoxItem component function `deleteClicked()`.
-Go ahead and change the whole funciton to
+Go ahead and change the whole function to

 ```
 deleteClicked() {